Epilepsy and pregnancy: how to prepare

 Epilepsy and pregnancy planning

-If you’ve decided that you want to get pregnant and you have epilepsy, then advanced planning will increase your chances of a healthy, safe pregnancy.
+If you’ve decided that you want to get pregnant and you have epilepsy, then advanced planning may increase your chances of a healthy, safe pregnancy.

-Ideally, try to speak with your doctor and your neurologist up to 12 months before you plan to get pregnant.
-For women who take certain anti-seizure medication, it may be best to change their medication.
-Certain seizure medicines can harm your baby, so your doctor will want to change your prescription.
+If possible, speak with your doctor up to 12 months before you plan to get pregnant [2].
+For women who take certain anti-seizure medication, it may sometimes be best to change their medication before they become pregnant.
+Certain seizure medicines may harm your baby, so your doctor might want to change your prescription.
 And it can take between three and 12 months to safely switch to a new seizure medicine.

-Your doctor will also recommend that you take folic acid supplements while you’re trying to get pregnant, and throughout the pregnancy.
-Folic acid helps with the healthy development of your baby and is recommended for all women.
-But some studies have found that women who take epilepsy medication have lower levels of folic acid than other women, so your doctor might prescribe you a higher dose.
+Your doctor may also recommend that you take folic acid supplements while you’re trying to get pregnant, and throughout the pregnancy.
+Folic acid can help with the healthy development of your baby and is recommended by the CDC for all women in pregnancy.

 Read more: Folic acid and epilepsy during pregnancy